~ My Gear ~

 normaly have a 2x tele. on it.
 Being that it's an f/2.8, it maintains auto focus.
 The Golden Eagle shot

-mentioned in the 50D review was also taken with this lens hand held.
+mentioned in the 50D review was also taken with this lens handheld.
+Since then I have taken

 This lens is for the 5D, since the Tamron 17-50 is not designed for a full frame camera.
 When I get some